Alumni & Friends

 Charles J. Graham

-The president emeritus of St. Cloud State University, r.
-Graham championed the value of a liberal arts and sciences education throughout career as university faculty member, epartment chair, academic ean, president and state system official in Wisconsin and Minnesota.
+AB, '50, AM, '51, PhD, '55, political scienceCharles J. Graham, the president emeritus of St. Cloud State University, championed the value of a liberal arts and sciences education throughout career as university faculty member, department chair, academic dean, president and state system official in Wisconsin and Minnesota.
 He is the former president of St. Cloud State University and Hamline University.

 Robert M. Nowak

-Dr. Nowak is president and CEO of the Michigan Molecular Institute, a private, not-for-profit research institute edicated to science education and the spawning of new technological evelopments.
-He worked 37 years for ow Chemical Company, rising from position of chemist to that of irector of the Central Research epartment and chief scientist.
-At a time when the fundamental nature of polymer-based materials (plastics) was changing, Nowak's supervision of ow's research agenda enabled the company to remain an industry leader.
+PhD, '56, chemistryRobert M. Nowak is president and CEO of the Michigan Molecular Institute, a private, not-for-profit research institute dedicated to science education and the spawning of new technological developments.
+He worked 37 years for Dow Chemical Company, rising from position of chemist to that of director of the Central Research Department and chief scientist.
+At a time when the fundamental nature of polymer-based materials (plastics) was changing, Nowak's supervision of Dow's research agenda enabled the company to remain an industry leader.

 1994